Recognizing the Signs of Impaired Tissue Perfusion in Trauma Patients

 Ask yourself...

-1. A trauma patient was transferred to the medical floor after a week in the ICU.
-Their indwelling catheter remains in place as they experienced bladder trauma.
-What is the minimum amount of urine output that you would want to observe in 12 hours?
+- A trauma patient was transferred to the medical floor after a week in the ICU.
+Their indwelling catheter remains in place as they experience bladder trauma.
+What is the minimum amount of urine output you want to observe in 12 hours?

 Capillary Refill: Impaired Tissue Perfusion Assessment

-Consider capillary refill time a standard part of the nursing assessment for any trauma patient, as well as post-surgical patients with limb injuries.
+Consider capillary refill time a standard part of the nursing assessment for trauma patients and post-surgical patients with limb injuries.
 Distal perfusion may be impaired because of hypovolemia, decreased cardiac output, blockage (thrombus or embolus), significant swelling (as seen in compartment syndrome), or medications (vasopressors).
-Any of these events may occur in the patient with traumatic injuries.
+Any of these events may occur in a patient with traumatic injuries.
 Assess capillary refill by pinching the finger or toe at the nailbed for 5 seconds and then observing the time it takes for the blood flow and color to return to the tissue.

 Normal capillary refill time in adults should be less than 3 seconds (4).
-It is essential to document and report capillary refill greater than 3 seconds as this may indicate decreasing peripheral perfusion and a worsening condition.
-Keep in mind that faster doesn’t always mean better with capillary refill times.
-Brisk cap refill may indicate acute compartment syndrome because the blood is not able to exit the tissues due to swelling and impaired circulation in the extremity (5).
+Documenting and reporting capillary refill times over 3 seconds may indicate decreasing peripheral perfusion and worsening conditions.
+Capillary refill time is both an early indicator of deteriorating condition and a reliable measure of improvement (4).
+Remember that faster doesn’t always mean better with capillary refill times.
+A brisk cap refill may indicate acute compartment syndrome because the blood cannot exit the tissues due to swelling and impaired circulation in the extremities (5).

 Ask yourself...